Rick-Phoenix/sketch/docs/src/cli_docs.md

 ###### **Subcommands:**

 * `ts` — Launches typescript-specific commands
-* `init` — Creates a new git repo with a generated gitignore file and, optionally, it sets up the git remote and the pre-commit config
+* `repo` — Creates a new git repo with a generated gitignore file and, optionally, it sets up the git remote and the pre-commit config
 * `new` — Generates a new config file with some optional initial values defined via cli flags
 * `render` — Renders a single template to a file or to stdout
 * `render-preset` — Renders a templating preset defined in the configuration file